privacybydesign/irma-documentation/docs/api-irma-server.md

 {
   "token":"KzxuWKwL5KGLKr4uerws",
   "sessionPtr": {"u":"https://example.com/irma/session/ysDohpoySavbHAUDjmpz","irmaqr":"disclosing"},
-  "frontendAuth": "Gn8Uyf0XCgBpnUe13r1c"
+  "frontendRequest": {"authorization":"qGrMmL8UZwZ88Sq8gobV", "minProtocolVersion": "1.0", "maxProtocolVersion": "1.1"}
 }
 ```
 In the endpoints below, the `{requestorToken}` placeholder must be replaced with the above session `token`.
 The `sessionPtr` points to the IRMA session for the IRMA app user, and should be displayed as a QR for the user to scan, or encoded in a universal link for a mobile session, e.g. using [`irma-frontend`](api-irma-frontend.md).
 The final part of the `u` field in the `sessionPtr` is called the `clientToken`.
 The `clientToken` can be used to access the [public `/irma` endpoints](#api-reference-irma-endpoints) of the irma server.
-For the `/irma/frontend` endpoints also the `frontendAuth` token must be included as `Authorization` HTTP request header.
+For accessing and using the `/irma/frontend` endpoints, you need the `frontendRequest`.

 Each session starts in the `"INITIALIZED"` [session status](#get-session-requestortoken-status).
 Regardless of how it reaches its ending status (`"DONE"`, `"CANCELLED"`, `"TIMEOUT"`), it is kept in memory for 5 minutes after reaching its ending status.
 After that all endpoints below requiring the requestor `token` return error `"SESSION_UNKNOWN"`.